Background

 - Implement visitor screening program to identify and restrict visitors with symptoms of a respiratory virus.

-- Proactively address patient flow dynamics.
+- āProactively address patient flow dynamics.
 Deploy the full gamut of actions to reduce points of resistance in the patient flow journey, including for example: discontinuation of resource intensive orders like continuous monitoring or isolation precautions as soon as appropriate, proactive identification of patients ready for a lower acuity of care (especially transfer out of ICU and hospital discharge), creation of discharge waiting areas, and low and high acuity pathways for emergency department flow.

-On December 2, 2022, US Department of Health and Human Services (HHS) Secretary Becerra issued a letter detailing the regulatory flexibilities in place to help health care providers and suppliers continue to respond to COVID-19 can also be used to address the many challenges faced during the spread of non-COVID-19 illnesses, including RSV and flu.
+letter detailing the regulatory flexibilities in place to help health care providers and suppliers continue to respond to COVID-19 can also be used to address the many challenges faced during the spread of non-COVID-19 illnesses, including RSV and flu.

 Staffing

-CDPH recently updated Guidance on Quarantine and Isolation for Health Care Personnel (HCP) Exposed to SARS-CoV-2 and Return to Work for HCP with COVID-19 (AFL 21-08.9) on 12/2/22 which includes updated work restrictions criteria inclusive of critical staffing shortages.
+CDPH updated Guidance on Quarantine and Isolation for Health Care Personnel (HCP) Exposed to SARS-CoV-2 and Return to Work for HCP with COVID-19 (AFL 21-08.9) on 12/2/22 which includes updated work restrictions criteria inclusive of critical staffing shortages.

 Safely Discharging Patients to Skilled Nursing Facilities (SNFs)

 As the respiratory virus season has already begun with ongoing COVID-19, surges in hospital admissions and ED visits can affect hospital capacity.
 Hospital discharge planners should work collaboratively with SNF and the local health department (LHD) to facilitate the safe and appropriate placement of SNF patients.
 Hospitals should proactively communicate with SNFs early to facilitate transfers.
-SNFs should be prepared to provide care safely without putting existing patients at risk during the COVID-19 pandemic and upcoming virus season.
-Please see AFL 22-31 for additional information.
+SNFs should be prepared to provide care safely without putting existing patients at risk during the COVID-19 pandemic and virus season.
+Please see

 Assistance with Medi-Cal Patient Discharges to SNFs